 Recovery blocks is a system of cooperation of a few software elements which realize the same task.
 Each software has additionally “Acceptance Test” code.
 The “Acceptance Test” evaluates tasks results and return information if the software execution fails or not.
 A software version and its “Acceptance Test” creates a “Recovery block”.
-“Recovery block” takes input value, realize task and returns output value and information if software fails or not.
+“Recovery block” takes the input value, realize task and returns output value and information if the software fails or not.

 It is better to use “The Either Pattern” – return only Output value or Error: